 Acetaminophen overdoses and Physician/Pharmacist Errors

 Physicians may not take into consideration the amount of acetaminophen prescribed when they write prescriptions that combine acetaminophen with narcotics such as oxycodone.
 Such prescriptions may be safe in terms of the amount of oxycodone but are unsafe if the dosage exceeds the maximum daily limit of 4 grams of acetaminophen.
-Pharmacists who fill such prescriptions are duty bound to not fill such prescriptions.
-In such instances, both the physician and pharmacist are legally liable for prescriptions that lead to an overdosage of acetaminophen.
+Pharmacists who fill such prescriptions are duty-bound to not fill such prescriptions.
+In such instances, both the physician and pharmacist are legally liable for prescriptions that lead to an overdose of acetaminophen.

 If you use Tylenol, its generic counterpart acetaminophen, or combination medications that contain acetaminophen, you may be at risk for liver damage.
 With almost 25 billion doses sold in 2008, acetaminophen is one of the most commonly used drugs in the United States.
 When taken at usual therapeutic doses, acetaminophen is remarkably safe compared to other analgesics.

 Yet, acetaminophen overdosage is public enemy number one for calls to Poison Control Centers.
 Each year from 1990 to 2001, acetaminophen accounted for approximately 56,000 emergency room visits, 26,000 hospitalizations, and 450 deaths in the United States.
 In fact, in the United States, unintentional acetaminophen overdosage is the most common cause of acute liver failure and acetaminophen accounts for more overdoses and overdose deaths than any other pharmaceutical agent.
-Given that drug manufacturers rarely disseminate or highlight safety information pro-actively, patients must rely on health care professionals and their own resources.
+Given that drug manufacturers rarely disseminate or highlight safety information proactively, patients must rely on healthcare professionals and their own resources.

 While there is scientific agreement that taking a large amount of acetaminophen over a short period of time causes liver injury, the medical community has not stepped up educational efforts and surveillance in response to the widespread danger.
 Physicians, physician assistants, nurse practitioners, nurses, and pharmacists must instruct about and carefully monitor their patients’ total acetaminophen ingestion – both prescription and over-the-counter (OTC).
-Health care professionals should inquire about acetaminophen ingestion every visit and pharmacists should review patient’s drugs every time a drug, especially one containing acetaminophen, is dispensed.
+Healthcare professionals should inquire about acetaminophen ingestion every visit and pharmacists should review patient’s drugs every time a drug, especially one containing acetaminophen, is dispensed.

-On June 29 and 30, 2009, FDA convened a Joint Panel of the Drug Safety and Risk Management Advisory Committee, Nonprescription Drugs Advisory Committee, and the Anesthetic and Life Support Drugs Advisory Committee to discuss the acetaminophen hepatotoxicity epidemic.
+On June 29 and 30, 2009, the FDA convened a Joint Panel of the Drug Safety and Risk Management Advisory Committee, the Nonprescription Drugs Advisory Committee, and the Anesthetic and Life Support Drugs Advisory Committee to discuss the acetaminophen hepatotoxicity epidemic.